perpetualCreations/ARBITER/README.md

 Please review [privacy policies here](https://dreamerslegacy.xyz/html/privacy.html).

-For users going off-grid, consider downloading 3rd-party assets from their sources, and editing references in FORESIGHT's source code to the local copy.
+For users going off-grid, consider downloading 3rd-party assets from their sources, and editing references in ARBITER's source code to the local copy.